Shylesh2021/PythonProjects/Readme.md

-# This reposiotory holds the source code and flowchart for TicTacToe game developed by Sylesh and Moremi
+# This reposiotory holds the source code and flowchart for TicTacToe game developed by Shylesh and Moremi as a part of the CW2 assessment for Programming Principles Module

 ## TictacToeProject
 - Steps to Run the Project Source Code: